JWock82/Pynite/README.md

 * jupyterlab: Only needed if you want to view the derivations used to build PyNite.
 * sympy: Only needed if you want to view the derivations used to build PyNite.

-# Support and Feature Requests
-I am a structural engineer first and foremost.
-If you're looking for help understanding, applying, interpreting, or extending the engineering behind PyNite, I'd be happy to help you on a private consulting basis.
-I have almost 14 years experience designing steel, concrete, aluminum, and masonry structures for many large scale multi-disciplinary projects.
-I have a strong background in U.S. building code requirements.
-You can contact me directly at <Building.Code@outlook.com> to discuss options.

-I get more feature requests than I have time to handle.
-I chip away at them as I find time, but it's a slow process.
-However, if there is a feature you really want expedited, especially a complex one that takes considerable effort, I'm generally willing to devolop it on a consulting basis.
-I'd prefer to keep any new features I develop free for all users under the MIT License however.
-You are still welcome to use it for your proprietary software.
-That promotes expansion of PyNite's capabilities and more opportunities for me to improve PyNite for everyone.
-Again, you can contact me at <Building.Code@outlook.com> to discuss options.

 # What's New?
 Version 0.0.19: Fixed relative filepath references in the reporting feature.
 Reporting should work now...
 I think.